Pinecone & Pony

-Pinecone & Pony is a children's animated streaming television series produced by DreamWorks Animation and First Generation Films for Apple TV+.
+Pinecone & Pony is a children's animated television series produced by DreamWorks Animation and First Generation Films for Apple TV+.
 The series is loosely based on the children's book The Princess and the Pony by Kate Beaton.
 The first season was released on April 8, 2022, and the second season was released on February 3, 2023.

 Premise

 The series follows the adventures of Pinecone and her pony as they face trolls, giants, dragons and a dangerous rope bridge atop a valley.